top of page

 WHO IS VERONICA BROWN?

-The colorful tune with its Traditional Gospel vibe and its urgent groove effectively encourages and inspires.
-When asked how she came to record the song, Brown jokes, “At first I didn’t like it!
-I tend to like more up-tempo songs because I like to dance.
-But as I continued to listen and sit with it, the message stuck with me and I fell in love with it.”
+The colorful tune with its added Afrobeat vibe and its urgent groove effectively encourages and inspires.
+When asked how she came to record the song, Brown says, “I like up-tempo songs because I like to dance.
+The message of the song stuck with me and I fell in love with it.”
 After having personally experienced God changing impossible situations in her own life, Veronica uses her beautifully warm alto voice to pay that blessed assurance forward.

-“No matter where you are in your life, no matter the circumstance, you are blessed.
+"You have to let go and let God!
+MOVE out the way and let God take over!
+No matter where you are in your life, no matter the circumstance, you are blessed.
 You have to know he can turn things around for you.” - Veronica Brown

 A Detroit native, Veronica was raised in a home filled with music.
 Her father, a minister and singer known at the time for his high vocal range was a member of The Mighty Midsouth Singers, a popular gospel group that traveled extensively in the region and had several hit songs.
 But it was Brown’s mother, a talented vocalist in her own right that she attributes her distinctive tone.
 “It’s so interesting but my father had a higher voice and my mom instead had the more sultry, lower voice; so I get that from her.
 But they taught us all to sing.
 For me and my seven brothers and sisters, that’s all we knew to do was sing,” remembers Brown.
 With all that musical talent in one household, Veronica still stood out.
 With Brown’s father getting to sing professionally and her mother having to stay home, she proudly carries the torch of both of her parents’ legacies through her music career.
 She also counts artists like Aretha Franklin (whom she’s had the pleasure to work with), Rance Allen, Luther Vandross, Whitney Houston, Tina Turner, The Staple Singers, The O’Jays, The Temptations as musical influences that helped shape her dynamic musical style.